jbermudes/scale-av-web/README.md

 ---
 ```

 GitHub will render the Markdown as HTML if it sees the above Markdown in the beginning of the file.
+This applies to the website when it is viewed through [http://scale-av.github.io/scale-av-web/](http://scale-av.github.io/scale-av-web/) URL

 The text files may be edited directly on GitHub.
-Otherwise, you can cloen it to your local machine and use your favorite editor.
+Otherwise, you can clone it to your local machine and use your favorite editor.